 Professional bee, wasp & hornet control

-If you’re concerned about bees or other stinging insects around your house, give the experts at Connor’s a call.
+If you’re concerned about bees or other stinging insects around your house, or need more info on how to treat a bee sting, give the experts at Ehrlich a call.
 We are committed to keeping you and your family safe from stinging insects and other pests year-round, which is why we offer two comprehensive protection plans.
-To learn more about our yearly programs or to inquire about our bee control services, call us now!Back to Bees, Wasps & Hornets Exterminators – Control – Removal
+To learn more about our yearly programs or to inquire about our bee control services, call us now!Back to Bee, Wasp & Hornet Exterminators, Control & Removal

 How to Treat a Bee Sting in Virginia